For Girls: Understanding Puberty

 Hair in new places.
 Hair grows under your arms and on your legs.
 You will also grow hair in your pubic area.
 This hair may be coarser and curlier than other body hair.

 More sweat.
-You may begin to sweat more.
+You may start to sweat more.
 Wash well each day.
-To help you stay dry and avoid odor, use an antiperspirant or deodorant in your armpits.
+To help you stay dry and prevent odor, use an antiperspirant or deodorant in your armpits.

 Skin issues.
 Your skin may become more oily.
 The oil and dead skin can clog pores and cause acne.
 To help control acne, keep your skin clean.
 Using special skin care products to wash or apply to pimples can also help.
 Some people need prescription medicine to help control acne.
 These may be put on the skin or taken by mouth.
 Talk with a parent about seeing your healthcare provider for acne that's hard to treat at home.